HarkushaVlad/anti-hi-bot/README.md

 3. Utilize Alternation: When you have alternatives, like `(engE|engA)`, it matches either "E" or "A."

 4. Use Quantifiers: For optional characters or groups, like `(${a.engU})?`, you're making "U" optional.

+5. Update the `banWords` array with the words you have created.